etheralpha/dailydoots-com/README.md

 .  | Mister_Eth            | [ETHTPS.info](https://ethtps.info/) - A dashboard to analyze the TPS of Ethereum and layer 2 networks
 .  | nikola_j              | [DeFi Saver](https://defisaver.com/) - A one-stop dashboard for creating, managing and tracking your DeFi positions
 .  | REALJohnBMacLemore    | [Caches](https://caches.xyz/) - A web3 authenticated multi-topic forum on all subjects related to the Ethereum protocol and Web3 technology
+.  | RooftopPortaPotty     | Doing security analysis of browser extensions and web3 wallets
 .  | stevieraykatz         | [Coinlander](https://coinlander.one/) - An interactive experiment in the design and development of community gaming primitives, including the Seeker characters and The One Coin artifact
 .  | superphiz             | [EthStaker](https://ethstaker.cc/) - Ethereum Beacon Chain community health consultant
 .  | waqwaqattack          | [Rocket Fuel](https://youtube.com/@RocketFuel-RPL) - A daily summary of all the happenings in the Rocket Pool community on Discord, Reddit, and the DAO forum and Reddit's r/ethfinance daily thread